DataTalksClub/datatalksclub.github.io/support.md

 I promise the following:

 * Your emails are safe.
-No sponsor will ever get direct access to your email addresses.
+No sponsor will ever get direct access to your email addresses without your concent.
 * I will clearly indicate which contnet is sponsored and which is not.

 If you're a company and want to support the community, reach out to me via email (alexey@datatalks.club).